Rachel Dettmann

 In encouraging news, one of the few wins from a laborious and often frustrating COP 30 was the acceptance of the Belem Package -Gender Action Plan which begins to address environmental care with more holistic awareness of the essential centrality of women to all things future forward: https://www.ohchr.org/sites/default/files/documents/events/cop30-gender-action-plan-brief-cop30.pdf

-Back home for an afternoon "cuppa" tea, start the roast and serve up a table full to the hard working men who poured in ( my night to be on dinner prep.)
-Though not always present, the strength of good men offered to our service, as ours is also to theirs, is an invaluable mutual support.
+Back home for an afternoon "cuppa" tea; to start the roast and serve up a table full of food to the many hard working men who poured in ( it was my night to be on dinner prep.)
+Though not always present, the strength of good men offered in courtesy to our service and care as women....as our strength can courteously be also offered to their service and care, is an invaluable mutual support.
 It takes a team to manage the land.

 Advent Advocacy Walk 1: Women Safe at Home